SERTRALINE HYDROCHLORIDE- sertraline hydrochloride tablet, film coated

 Weight Loss in Studies in Pediatric Patients with MDD

 In a pooled analysis of two 10-week, double-blind, placebo-controlled, flexible dose (50–200 mg) outpatient trials for MDD (n=373), there was a difference in weight change between sertraline hydrochloride and placebo of roughly 1 kg, for both children (ages 6–11) and adolescents (ages 12–17), in both age groups representing a slight weight loss for the sertraline hydrochloride group compared to a slight gain for the placebo group.
 For children, about 7% of the sertraline hydrochloride-treated patients had a weight loss greater than 7% of body weight compared to 0% of the placebo-treated patients; for adolescents, about 2% of sertraline hydrochloride-treated patients had a weight loss > 7% of body weight compared to about 1% of placebo-treated patients.

 A subset of patients who completed the randomized controlled trials in patients with MDD (sertraline hydrochloride n=99, placebo n=122) were continued into a 24-week, flexible-dose, open-label, extension study.
 Those subjects who completed 34 weeks of sertraline hydrochloride treatment (10 weeks in a placebo-controlled trial + 24 weeks open-label, n=68) had weight gain that was similar to that expected using data from age-adjusted peers.
 However, there are no studies that directly evaluate the long-term effects of sertraline hydrochloride on the growth, development, and maturation in pediatric patients.

-Alcohol Content in Sertraline Hydrochloride Oral Concentrate and Oral Solution
+Alcohol Content in Sertraline Hydrochloride Oral Solution

-Sertraline hydrochloride oral concentrate and oral solution contain 12% alcohol.
+Sertraline hydrochloride oral solution contains 12% alcohol.